pyspan24/pyspan_py/README.md

 display_logs()
 Prints stored log entries.

-11. remove_chars(text, remove_multiple_spaces=False, custom_characters=None):
+11. remove_chars(df, columns, strip_all=False, custom_characters=None):
-The remove_chars function is used to clean and format text by trimming leading and trailing spaces, handling multiple spaces within the text, and optionally removing custom characters.
+The remove_chars function is used to clean and format text in specified columns of a pandas DataFrame.
+It trims leading and trailing spaces, handles multiple spaces within the text, and optionally removes custom characters.
 Parameters
-text (str): The input string to be cleaned. remove_multiple_spaces (bool): If True, all extra spaces within the text will be removed.
+df (pd.DataFrame): The DataFrame containing the columns to be cleaned. columns (list of str): A list of column names to which the cleaning function will be applied. strip_all (bool): If True, all extra spaces within the text will be removed.
 Otherwise, only leading, trailing, and extra spaces between words will be reduced to a single space.
 Default is False. custom_characters (str or None): A string of characters to be removed from the text.
 If None, no custom characters will be removed.
 Default is None.
 Returns
-str: The cleaned text with appropriate spaces and optional custom characters removed.
+pd.DataFrame: The DataFrame with the specified columns cleaned, with appropriate spaces and optional custom characters removed.

 12. reformat(df, target_column, reference_column)